Compare prices from landscape lighting experts in your local area.

 20. Solar lights to illuminate greenery

 If your garden doesn’t have bodies of water to light up, don’t worry.
-You can also use solar lights to highlight your favorite plants and trees.
+You can also use solar lights to highlight your favourite plants and trees.

 21. Solar lights positioned near water